vrunge/M2algorithmique/README.md

 <a id="com"></a>

-## Comparing time complexity of the 4 algorithms
+## The 4 algorithms at fixed data length

 We run all the following examples at fixed vector length `n = 10000`.